Red-Breasted Nuthatch Mating, Nesting, and Feeding Habits

 Nesting Habits

-Beginning in late April early May, the Red-breasted Nuthatch pair begins excavating a cavity nest in a dead tree.
+Beginning in late April early May, the Red-breasted Nuthatch pair begins excavating a cavity nest in a dead, decaying tree.

 The nest site can be anywhere from 5 to 100 feet above ground.
 Although 15 feet above ground is about average.
-Sometimes uses bird houses.
+Unlikely to use bird houses.

 Inside the cavity, bark strips, grass and plant fibers are placed at the bottom for nesting materials.